 Try gently massaging your closed upper eyelids to suppress the twitching when it occurs.
 The light pressure can help relax the surrounding muscles.
 You can also apply a warm eye compress when the lid is twitching or whenever your eyes feel irritated.

 Additionally, if you experience twitching or cramping in other muscles, such as in your legs, taking some magnesium may help reduce the frequency of the spasms.

 Mild eyelid spasms and twitches are generally not something to be concerned about, unless they are prolonged, frequent, or distract you from your normal routine.
 At Mississauga Vision Centre and Brampton Vision Centre, we aim to provide you with relief from any dry eye symptoms using the latest treatments available.
 If you or a loved one suffer from eye twitches or any other DES symptoms, let us help you manage your ocular condition for a lifetime of clear and comfortable vision.

-Mississauga Vision Centre and Brampton Vision Centre provides dry eye relief and other services to patients from Mississauga, Brampton, Vaughan, Oakville, and Ontario.
+Mississauga Vision Centre and Brampton Vision Centre provides dry eye relief and other services to patients from Mississauga & Brampton, Vaughan, Oakville, Toronto, and Ontario.